 Call for Applications LehrZeit

-Giving students and lecturers time to develop innovative teaching ideas - that is the aim of the university's internal call for proposals LehrZeit!
-At the same time, the quality and qualification goals for studying and teaching (Q-goals) of Osnabrück University are to be implemented: Academicism, interdisciplinarity, profile building and personality development.
+Giving students and instructors time to develop innovative teaching ideas – that is the goal of the internal university program LehrZeit!
+At the same time, the initiative aims to implement the Quality and Qualification Targets for Studies and Teaching (Q-Targets) at Osnabrück University: Scientific Rigor, Interdisciplinarity, Profile Development, and Personal Development.
 Just how creative these ideas can be can be seen in the award-winning LehrZeit projects that have been funded to date.

-In order to develop and implement innovative concepts, project groups of students and lecturers are funded annually through a reduction in teaching load or staff positions and assistant contracts.
-In the LehrKolleg, the project groups network with each other, with the Department of University Didactics at virtUOS and the Permanent Working Group on Teaching.
+To enable the development and implementation of innovative concepts, project groups consisting of students and instructors are funded each year through teaching load reductions, staff positions, or student assistant contracts.
+Within the LehrKolleg, these project groups network with each other, with the Department of Higher Education Didactics at virtUOS, and with the Permanent Working Group: Teaching (Ständige AG Lehre).

 The next call for tenders